boydndonga/FLASK_STRUCTURE/README.md

 create with: bootstrap,db,authentication | initialize bootstrap, SQLAlchemy and auth blueprnt in your app

 ### Disclaimer
+ - This script creates flask using the `blueprints` structure
-This script doesnt create a database for you ,it just installs the neccesary packages required to integrate a db seamlessly in the app
+ - This script doesnt create a database for you, it just installs the necessary packages required to integrate a db seamlessly in the app.

 ![Sample Structure](flaskStructure.png)